Douglas A. Colby

 Although home modification and/or purchase of handicap accessible homes for wheelchair bound clients are not provided for by the Workers’ Compensation Act, Doug has successfully argued that it was contemplated by the legislature.
 He is well recognized for his ability to procure these types of settlements for his catastrophically injured clients.

-“In order to be successful as an individual representing injured parties, you must have compassion, drive, intelligence, and probably most important, a willingness to do that which is right.
-We at Anesi, Ozmon, Rodin, Novak & Kohen, Ltd. not only possess each of the aforementioned qualities, but also understand that success is only achieved when each is realized.”
+“To be successful as an individual representing injured parties, you must have compassion, drive, intelligence, and probably more important, a willingness to do that which is right.”

 Year Joined Firm